FREQUENLY ASKED QUESTIONS

 Q: What is the purpose of the name badges?

 A: Your name badge is your admission for both days to all areas of the convention including speaker sessions, workshops, and the exhibit hall.
 Your name badge must be worn at all times.

-Q: What do I do if I forget or lose my name badge?
+Q: What do I do if I lose my name badge?

 Q: If we pre-register, when will we receive our name badges?